-Type 3 diabetes is a broader category.
-According to the European Commission for Public Health, type 3 diabetes includes “all other specific forms” of diabetes, including those that affect the pancreas and hormones.
+Type 3 diabetes is a broader category that includes all other specific forms of diabetes, including those that affect the pancreas and hormones.

 Is type 3 diabetes the same as Alzheimer’s?

-However, other categories of type 3 diabetes are not specifically linked to Alzheimer’s disease.
+Other categories of type 3 diabetes, however, are not specifically linked to Alzheimer’s disease.
 Type 3c diabetes, for example, is pancreatic diabetes.
-Patients with this disease are not at an increased risk for Alzheimer’s disease.
+Patients with the disease are not at an increased risk for Alzheimer’s disease.

 Janet O’Dell, RN